arulrajnet/blog.arulraj.net/content/windows-command-prompt-properties.md

 ---
 title: Windows command prompt properties
 date: 2009-09-08 09:20
 author: arul
 category: Windows
+tags:
-tags:   windows
+  - windows
 slug: windows-command-prompt-properties
 disqus_identifier: /2009/09/windows-command-prompt-properties.html
+status: published
 ---

 Here the new command prompt window.
 Here you will know how to change the